VirtusLab/besom/CONTRIBUTING.md

 Versioning is done using [Semantic Versioning](https://semver.org/), with following additions:
 - `x.y.z` for core version, where:
-  - `x` never breaks semantic compatibility,
+  - `x` no guarantees are made about compatibility,
-  - `y` never breaks source compatibility,
+  - `y` should not breaks source compatibility,
-  - `z` never breaks binary compatibility
+  - `z` should not binary compatibility
 - `a.b.c-core.x.y` for provider version, where `a.b.c` is the schema version
 - `*-SNAPSHOT` versions are used for development versions